 ECE 606: Formulating a Financial Plan - Financial Planning and Management of Children's Programs (1 Credit)

-Prerequisites: ECE 607, ECE 608 or permission of the Academic Director.
+Prerequisites: ECE 607, ECE 608 or permission of the Higher Education Coordinator.

 This course will enable early childhood program directors to understand and apply sound financial planning and management to the operation of children’s programs.
 Participants will create a multi-year financial plan for their program.